 These XXXL pieces are larger than life, featuring heavily beaded swags on the back, and full chest coverage on the front.
 These pieces can take anywhere from 4 to 8 weeks to complete and are compromised of up to 10,000 beads each individually sewn.

-Affectionately called "Mermaid's Lace" these lightweight or heavy pieces are timeless expressions of devotion through color and pattern.
-I am not selling the pattern for this beadwork.
+Affectionately called "Mermaid's Lace" or "Beaded Petals" these lightweight/heavy pieces are timeless expressions of devotion through color and pattern.
+I do not sell this beadwork.

 I literally had no idea how these were going to end up before they ended there

 I began bead weaving when I was eight years old.
 As I dig into my past I'll add what pieces that I can find from my earlier years.